krumbunny/sapfest.org/info/awards2014.md

 ## 2014 Artist Awards

-We are pleased to offer a Best of Show award of $400, plus three merit awards of $200 each, made possible by a grant from the Harlan Boss Foundation for the Arts.
+We are pleased to offer a Best of Show award of $400, plus three merit awards of $200 each, made possible by a generous grant from the Harlan Boss Foundation for the Arts.

 ### Best of Show